Adopting a Kitten: The Process

 Step 3

-You send the $400 deposit to secure your spot.
+You send the $300 deposit to secure your spot.
 As soon as I receive the deposit I let you know your spot on the waitlist.
 Your spot determines when you are eligible to pick out a kitten from a litter.
 The group of buyers that get a kitten from the litter choose in the order they are on the waitlist.
 I reserve the right to not sell a kitten to someone that I do not think is a good fit (due to the energy of the kitten, experience with cats, etc).
+I help pick kittens based on the personality of the kittens and your answers on the application.

 Step 4